A space-time adaptive low-rank method for high-dimensional parabolic partial differential equations: Introduction

 \subsection{Relation to existing results}

-For corresponding stationary elliptic problems of the above type, methods using near-sparsity of $u$ in suitable tensor product bases -- such as sparse grids or adaptive variants based on wavelets -- have been shown to be applicable to problems of moderate dimensionality up to $d\approx 20$.
-As demonstrated in \cite{Dijkema:09}, however, the approximability of solutions with respect to such bases itself may in general deteriorate exponentially with $d$.
-This can be circumvented by low-rank methods, where expansion coefficients of $u$ are represented in suitable low-rank tensor formats.
-The methods of this type developed in \cite{BachmayrNearOptimal,bachmayr2014adaptive} offer systematic error reduction with near-optimal asymptotic computational complexity and explicitly computable bounds of the $H^1$-error with respect to $u$.
-They have been shown to avoid the curse of dimensionality and to be applicable with dimensions $d$ in the hundreds.
+For corresponding stationary elliptic problems of the above type, methods using near-sparsity of solutions in suitable tensor product bases -- such as sparse grids or adaptive variants based on wavelets -- have been shown to be applicable to problems of moderate dimensionality up to $d\approx 20$.
+As demonstrated for high-dimensional Poisson problems in \cite{Dijkema:09}, however, the approximability of solutions with respect to such bases itself may in general deteriorate exponentially with $d$.
+This restriction to moderate dimensions is also visible in the case of a non-adaptive treatment of parabolic problems combining time stepping with a spatial discretization by sparse grids in \cite{vPS:04}.

+In contrast to methods relying on sparsity with respect to a given basis, low-rank approaches can make problems in higher dimensions computationally accessible by exploiting further structural features.
+In such methods, the expansion coefficients of solutions with respect to a product basis are represented in suitable low-rank tensor formats.
+The adaptive solvers of this type developed in \cite{BachmayrNearOptimal,bachmayr2014adaptive} for high-dimensional elliptic problems offer systematic error reduction with near-optimal asymptotic computational complexity and explicitly computable bounds of the $H^1$-error with respect to $u$.
+They have been shown to avoid the curse of dimensionality in elliptic problems with suitable low-rank approximability, including the test cases of \cite{Dijkema:09}, where in the numerical tests for adaptive low-rank solvers in \cite{bachmayr2014adaptive,BD16}, dimensions up to $d=256$ are treated.

 In principle, for extending such adaptive low-rank concepts to time-dependent problems, a variety of basic constructions is possible.
 One can, for instance, directly rely on a low-rank solver for elliptic problems to implement a time stepping scheme.
 Such approaches have been proposed, for instance, with fixed spatial discretization in \cite{Dolgov:12,Cho:16}.
 In this case, however, the evolution of tensor ranks and the computational complexity are difficult to control.